apache/cloudstack-documentation/source/adminguide/storage.rst

 #.
 Update name and description of the Shared FileSystem

 #.
-Stop/Start Shared FileSystem - This will Stop and Start the Shared FileSystem VM
+Stop/Start Shared FileSystem - This will Stop and Start the Shared FileSystem Instance

 #.
-Restart Shared FileSystem - Reboots the Shared FileSystem VM.
+Restart Shared FileSystem - Reboots the Shared FileSystem Instance.
 If Cleanup option is provided then the
-   VM state is cleaned up and restored to the original template.
+   Instance state is cleaned up and restored to the original template.
 Configurations related to setting up the NFS export will be done again.
-This will not affect the data on the VM.
+This will not affect the data on the volume attached to the Instance.
-   Shared FileSystem.
    |restart-sharedfs.png|

 #.
 Change Disk Offering - The disk offering of the underlying volume can be changed.
 Whether live resize
    is supported or not depends on the hyervisor.
    Please note that the size of the Shared FileSystem can only be increased.

 #.
-Change Service Offering - The service offering of the Shared FileSystem VM can be changed as required.
+Change Service Offering - The service offering of the Shared FileSystem Instance can be changed as required.
    This can only be done when the Shared FileSystem is in Stopped state.

 #.
 Add/Remove Network - Guest networks can be added to or removed from the Shared FileSystem.
    NFS share is exported to all networks.
-So VMs on different networks can mount the same share using the respective IP addresses as given on the Access tab.
+So instances on different networks can mount the same share using the respective IP addresses as given on the Access tab.
-   APIs serving these operations are addNicToVirtualMachine and removeNicToVirtualMachine called with the Shared FileSystem VM ID.
+   APIs serving these operations are addNicToVirtualMachine and removeNicToVirtualMachine called with the Shared FileSystem Instance ID.
    Please note that the added networks must not be on overlapping CIDR ranges.
    |add-remove-sharedfs-network.png|